Grants of up to £10,000 to help local charities and community groups during the next 6 to 9 months of the coronavirus (COVID-19) outbreak.

 Our aim at this stage is simple.
 We want to support small charities, community groups and social enterprises so that they can respond effectively to the changing needs in their neighbourhoods and communities.

-That means we will consider requests for projects that can address the needs of the most vulnerable people over the coming 6 to 9 months.
+That means we will consider requests for projects that can address the needs of the most vulnerable people over the coming six to nine months.

 You can include changes that you need to make to your organisation (i.e. digital tools or skills) as part of your request for project funding.